History, tourist information, and nearby accommodation

 On High Street is the Barett Browning Institute, notable for its striking clock tower.
 The building is dedicated to poet Elizabeth Barrett-Browning, who lived and wrote at Hope End, just a few miles north of Ledbury.
 The Institute's striking clock tower was designed in Tudor Revival style by architect Brightwen Binyon to echo the iconic Market Hall across the road.

-The Market House is impressive enough, but add to this perhaps the most attrractive timber-framed bulding in ledbury, the Feathers Inn on High Street.
+The Market House is impressive enough, but add to this perhaps the most attractive timber-framed building in Ledbury, the Feathers Inn on High Street.
 The Feathers is actually two historic buildings linked together.
 The oldest dates part to 1560.
 Further along High Street is Ledbury Park, a large timber-framed house erected in 1590 on the site of a medieval palace built by the Bishops of Hereford.

-A few steps away on New Street is the Talbot Hotel, made up of four timber-framed buildings jpoined together.
+A few steps away on New Street is the Talbot Hotel, made up of four timber-framed buildings joined together.
 The oldest part of The Talbot dates to around 1550.

 Much of the 15th-century timber-framed core of the building is hidden behind an 18th-century brick facade.
 A recent restoration programme has restored the historic building and used it to create a multi-purpose community venue including the town library and meeting rooms.